Gordon Greenberg

 Gordon Greenberg (born 1969) is an American stage director, a theater and television writer, and an Artistic Associate at The New Group.

 Education

 Greenberg attended Stanford University and NYU Film School Tisch School of the Arts, as well as The Lincoln Center Theatre Directors Lab, The Royal Academy of Dramatic Art, and Stagedoor Manor.

 Career

-Greenberg directed the Huey Lewis-inspired Broadway musical The Heart of Rock & Roll at the James Earl Jones Theatre.
+Greenberg directed and developed the stage adaptation of Single White Female in the United Kingdom for Ambassador Theatre Group to strong reviews, The Arts Review proclaiming "From its blood stained opening, through its final surprise ending, Single White Female takes the nail biting tension of the original and catapults it into the 21st century, doing so with style and verve" and Theatre and Tonic calling it "modern, intense and genuinely absorbing."